Fora888/Universal-Teensy-4.0-Eurorack-Shield/README.md

 # Universal-Teensy-4.0-Eurorack-Shield
 This PCB is designed to piggyback onto a perfboard, to eneable easy designing and building of custom DSP based eurorack modules.
-One could say it's a eurorack Module-Module.
 It features two 24-bit audio input and two 24-bit audio output channels.
 The corresponding DAC and ADC are wired up to easily work with the PJRC audio library.

 ## Components
 All components minus the Teensy 4.0 microcontroller and PCB can be easily ordered with the mouser project below